solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

             bravoVault.transferOwnership(owner);
         }

-        // Deploy token address if not already deployed, transfer ownership to timelock
+        // Deploy the token address if not already deployed, transfer ownership to the timelock
-        // and transfer all initial minted tokens from deployer to timelock. if (!addresses.isAddressSet("BRAVO_VAULT_TOKEN")) {
+        // and transfer all initial minted tokens from the deployer to the timelock if (!addresses.isAddressSet("BRAVO_VAULT_TOKEN")) {
             Token token = new Token();
             addresses.addAddress("BRAVO_VAULT_TOKEN", address(token), true);